harshyelwatkar/SketchFlow/README.md

 📋 Usage

-Drawing: Select the pencil or marker tool to begin drawing.
+- Drawing: Select the pencil or marker tool to begin drawing.

-Shapes: Choose from the shapes menu to add geometric figures to your canvas.
+- Shapes: Choose from the shapes menu to add geometric figures to your canvas.

-Thickness & Color: Adjust the thickness and color to suit your drawing style.
+- Thickness & Color: Adjust the thickness and color to suit your drawing style.

-Download: Once you’re done, simply click the download button to save your canvas.
+- Download: Once you’re done, simply click the download button to save your canvas.

-🤝 Contributing
+🤝 Contribution
 Contributions are welcome!
 Please feel free to submit a Pull Request.

 📝 License